Late 90s: the beginning

 My current workstation (2025).

 Nowadays my daily driver is a Ryzen 9 9950X with 96 GB of RAM and an RTX 5090.
-I love mechanical keyboards, and while I own more than I should, I always end up coming back to my Filco Majestouch 2.
+I love mechanical keyboards, and while I own more than I should, I always end up coming back to my Filco Majestouch 2 TKL with brown switches.
 I also have a 16U rack in my home office with my homelab equipment, where I run Proxmox and a bunch of virtual machines.
-That space is shared with a lot of ARM and RISC-V SBCs and my old computers collection.
+That space is shared with a few ARM and RISC-V SBCs and my old computers collection.

 2026 and beyond

 In this time of fear about the future of software development, with the introduction of LLMs, I feel that we've never had so much power to create.
 My father was a mechanical engineer, he could design things, but he couldn't easily make them himself.
 Sounds like a cliché but in information technology, we can dream and make things happen so easily.
-I know GPU and RAM prices and skyrocketed in 2025, but still we have access to powerful hardware and to vast amount of information, so almost anything is possible.
+I know GPU and RAM prices have skyrocketed in 2025, but still we have access to powerful hardware and to vast amounts of information, that were not available before.

 I don't think I'll ever stop being amazed by these marvelous machines.
 Some people spend their money on cars, houses, clothes, or social status.
 I spend mine on computers and books.